 Scott & Gayle-Marie’s 1948 Packard Custom

-I arranged to return at a later date to pick the car up and drive it to Richland, with a planned layover in Tacoma.
+August, 1986.
+With mainly mechanical and cosmetic issues but a nice original maroon interior, I decided to purchase the car.
+I arranged to return at a later date to pick the car up and drive it to Richland, with a planned layover in Tacoma (abt.
+225 miles).
 The owner had prepped it with an oil change and general tune-up.
 One of the non-functional items observed during the test drive was the overdrive.
 I attempted to diagnose the problem in Tacoma.
 All the voltages checked out, but the solenoid would not pull in.
 With the solenoid removed, it would pull, but back in place it would quit working.
 Puzzled, but thinking there may be an internal mechanical problem in the shift pawl (though it seemed I could move it far enough by hand), I decided I’d just have to drive it back to the Tri-Cities without it.
 The temperature gauge indicated high temperatures as well and fluctuated with engine load.
 Being mid-summer, I was concerned about that, and had to be careful not to load the engine excessively in order to keep from pegging the gauge.
 Aside from a rather noisy rear-end, the drive back was relatively uneventful, though a bit slower than I had planned.

 Replacement of the clutch and exhaust system and cleanup of the brake system at least made the car drivable.
 I then put it away for a few years as I struggled to keep the kids fed.

 Eventually I decided to begin the restoration in earnest.
 To keep things manageable, I decided to tackle it a piece at a time; taking each door, each fender, hood, trunk lid, then finally the body one at a time stripped to metal, welded, primed and surfaced.
 Primer through topcoat (a grenadier maroon with clearcoat) is all catalyzed epoxy material.
+Rubber, window channeling, glass, etc. were replaced.
 But this being a shoestring backyard project it took three years to complete, done all by hand, including the mechanical and other internal work.
-My wife, Gayle, handled most of the upholstery repair.
+My wife, Gayle, handled most of the minor upholstery repair.
 The only thing not tackled myself was the rechroming, due to lack of equipment.
-The driving force towards completion was the annual Packard Automobile Club (PAC) national meet, held in Reno, NV that year.
+The driving force towards completion was the annual Packard Automobile Club (PAC) national meet, held in Reno, NV the final year of the restoration effort (in July 1994).
 The trip was to be our honeymoon we never had.
-Rarely is a national meet so close to home, as PAC has no regional presence in the northwest.
-To complete the car in time I sprayed the topcoat in December, reassembling it and piecing out the rechroming over that winter.
+Rarely is a national meet so close to home, as PAC had no regional presence in the northwest.
+To complete the car in time I sprayed the topcoat in December, reassembling it and piecing out the rechroming over the winter.

 Saturday night – shop light and bugs buzzing – was spent in the driveway pulling the axles and differential.
 Bearings were couriered in so Sunday could be spent carefully rebuilding the differential.
 With the family tucked snugly into bed, Sunday night through Monday morning passed reassembling everything.
 One hasn’t really lived until he’s single-handedly bench-pressed a senior Packard differential into precise alignment and wrestled it firmly into place (though many have died, I’m sure).
 That morning, grease under the fingernails, the trip to Reno became the test drive.